Processing Your Payment

 Person in lab coat using tweezers to move cannabis Photo | Courtesy of MCR Labs A lab worker at MCR Labs weighs cannabis flower.

-The controversy surrounding Massachusetts cannabis testing practices and labs has spilled over into the courts, as Framingham-based MCR Labs has filed a lawsuit against nine in-state competitors, saying their alleged manipulation of testing results is causing harm to both consumers and MCR’s business.
+The controversy surrounding Massachusetts cannabis testing practices and labs has spilled over into the courts, as Framingham-based MCR Labs has filed a lawsuit against nine competitors, saying their alleged manipulation of testing results is causing harm to both consumers and MCR’s business.

-The lawsuit cites WBJ’s investigation into dysfunction at the state agency Cannabis Control Commission, referencing the fact Julie Johnson, the agency’s chief of research, said that when she was eventually able to obtain testing data from the agency, it showed a large amount of samples fell just below the state’s threshold for contaminants, something she said was a near statistical impossibility.
+The lawsuit cites WBJ’s investigation into dysfunction at the state agency Cannabis Control Commission, referencing the fact Julie Johnson, the agency’s chief of research, said when she was eventually able to obtain testing data from the agency, it showed a large amount of samples fell just below the state’s threshold for contaminants, something she said was a near statistical impossibility.

-The 50-page lawsuit, filed in Suffolk County Superior Court on Thursday, claims the actions of the labs has violated state law, intentionally interfered with MCR’s business relations, and led to unjust enrichment.
+The 50-page lawsuit, filed in Suffolk County Superior Court on Jan.
+30, claims the actions of the labs has violated state law, intentionally interfered with MCR’s business relations, and led to unjust enrichment.

-“Despite the regulatory requirements, the rigors of accepted and accredited testing procedures, and the fact that the true THC potency and presence of contaminants are determinable with accuracy using validated testing methods, Defendant Labs have demonstrated their willingness to provide more favorable results — regardless of their empirical fallaciousness — in order to tempt customers away from other labs, namely Plaintiff,” the lawsuit reads.
+“Despite the regulatory requirements, the rigors of accepted and accredited testing procedures, and the fact that the true THC potency and presence of contaminants are determinable with accuracy using validated testing methods, defendant labs have demonstrated their willingness to provide more favorable results — regardless of their empirical fallaciousness — in order to tempt customers away from other labs, namely plaintiff,” the lawsuit reads.

 Citing data MCR obtained through records requests, the firm notes what it says are clear examples of fraud.